AlexIII/tcc-g15/README.md

 May also work on other Dell G15 / Alienware laptops.

 Please report if it worked / didn't work for you.
 Your feedback is highly appreciated.

-_Big thanks to the amazing people who contributed to the project_
-- _@AprDeci for code / new features contribution_
-- _@T7imal, @cemkaya-mpi, @THSLP13 for testing and debugging_
-- _@Dtwpurple, @WinterholdPrime, @Dhia-zorai for compatibility reports._

 ## What it can do